meinradweiss/Azure4IoTSmartStart2Public/IoTSmartStart2Root/docs/TsSmartSqlStore2_55_DatabaseQueriesUsingPowerBI.md

 ![Date Key Function and Parameter Mapping](media/90_04HybridParameter.png)

-You can ajust how much data that you would like to load to the model.
+You can adjust how much data that you would like to load to the model.
 ![Date Key Function and Parameter Mapping](media/90_04HybridConfiguration.png)